-This topic describes how to establish an IPsec-VPN connection between a virtual private cloud (VPC) and a data center, and how to configure Border Gateway Protocol (BGP) dynamic routing for the VPC and the data center to automatically learn routes.
+This topic describes how to establish an IPsec-VPN connection in single-tunnel mode between a virtual private cloud (VPC) and a data center by using a public VPN gateway, and how to configure Border Gateway Protocol (BGP) dynamic routing for the VPC and the data center to automatically learn routes.
 This way, the VPC and the data center can share resources with each other.
 This reduces network maintenance costs and network configuration errors.

 Prerequisites

-The on-premises gateway device must support IKEv1 or IKEv2 to establish an IPsec-VPN connection.
+The gateway device in the data center must support the IKEv1 or IKEv2 protocol to establish an IPsec-VPN connection with a transit router.

-The CIDR block of the data center does not overlap with the CIDR block of the VPC.
+The CIDR block of the data center does not overlap with the CIDR block of the network to be accessed.

 Regions that support BGP dynamic routing